See chapter 12 for information about getting publications and forms.

 of the date you actually made the payment.

-Frank gets a loan of $1,000 on August 4 and receives the proceeds in cash.
-Frank deposits $1,500 in an account on August 18
+Giovanni gets a loan of $1,000 on August 4 and receives the proceeds in cash.
+Giovanni deposits $1,500 in an account on August

-and on August 28 writes a check on the account for a passive activity expense.
-Also, Frank deposits his paycheck, deposits
+18 and on August 28 writes a check on the account for a passive activity expense.
+Also, Giovanni deposits his paycheck, deposits

 other loan proceeds, and pays his bills during the same period.
-Regardless of these other transactions, Frank can treat $1,000
+Regardless of these other transactions, Giovanni can treat

-of the deposit he made on August 18 as being paid on August 4 from the loan proceeds.
-In addition, Frank can treat the passive
+$1,000 of the deposit he made on August 18 as being paid on August 4 from the loan proceeds.
+In addition, Giovanni can treat

 Optional method for determining date of reallocation.